Dill-Pickle09/BlackJackStarterProject/README.md

 Releases Link: https://github.com/Dill-Pickle09/BlackJackStarterProject/releases

 Once you have downloaded the file, unzip the file and it should work!
+(Note this will only work on Windows)